micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 - _type_: string;
 - _required_: `false`;
-- _description_: the url of the site in which the user is redirected if the logo is clicked.
+- _description_: the url of the site the users are redirected to when they click the logo.

 #### alt